Migrating databases to Managed Service for PostgreSQL

 pg_dump utility, create a file with the database schema to be applied in the Managed Service for PostgreSQL cluster.

-This command excludes all data associated with privileges and roles in order to avoid conflicts with the database settings in Yandex.Cloud.
+This export command skips all data associated with privileges and roles to avoid conflicts with the database settings in Yandex.Cloud.
 If your database requires additional users, create them.

 Create a Managed Service for PostgreSQL cluster and restore the database schema

-If you don't have a PostgreSQL cluster in Yandex.Cloud, create one Managed Service for PostgreSQL.
+If you don't have a PostgreSQL cluster in Yandex.Cloud, create a Managed Service for PostgreSQL cluster.
 When creating a cluster, specify the same database name that's on the source server.

 Restore the schema in the new cluster: